laravel-zero/docs/upgrade.md

 Also, if you are using `nunomaduro/termwind`, you will need to update to `^2.0`.

+#### If you are using the Logo component

+The Logo component has been dropped.
+Remove `config/logo.php`.

 <a name="upgrade-10.0.0"></a>
 ## Upgrading to 10.0 from 9.x